 BLADE is an integral part of this urban mobility revolution and we invite you to fly the future today.

 Los Angeles has recently announced their Urban Air Mobility Partnership–– an initiative that will help shape Los Angeles as a key player in the electric vertical mobility race.

 The city is undeniably a car city, but we’d like to see Angelenos take to the air.
 Mayor Garcetti, the City, and the Department of Transportation have partnered with Urban Movement Labs and Hyundai to bring urban air mobility to Los Angeles.

 Electric Vertical Aircraft (EVA) or eVTOLs are flying now and will bring point-to-point, quiet, safe, emission-free flight to cities across the world.
-BLADE has projected certification by 2025, but Fiat Chrysler just announced plans to begin production as soon as 2023.
-Many aircraft manufacturers, and even other automakers like GM are working on Electrical Aircraft designs.
+BLADE has projected certification by 2025, with some aircraft certified as soon as 2023.
+Many aircraft manufacturers, and some major automakers like GM and Hyundai (Supernal) are working on Electric Aircraft designs.

 Automakers see the opportunity to use batteries and technology they have developed for ground-based electric vehicles for aircraft.
 BLADE welcomes earlier certification and adoption and are excited to see more great companies joining the race to build electric aircraft.
 BLADE already flies to our Downtown LA / Staples center helipad and welcome building new vertiports connecting Los Angeles.
 By doing so, we can connect all of greater Los Angeles by air and all we need is more places to land.
 Electrification will make flying quieter, safer, greener, and more affordable.

 BLADE Secures Up to 20 BETA Technologies Electric Vertical Aircraft for Delivery in 2024 (4/13/21 Press Release)

 ● Selected BLADE operators to receive the first passenger configured BETA aircraft in 2024